Enthiran: Box office

 The daily newspaper Business Line reported that Enthiran grossed ₹58 crore from all versions in the opening weekend, and The Economic Times stated it netted ₹117 crore by the end of its opening week.
 According to a February 2015 report by the Hindustan Times, the film has grossed ₹256 crore worldwide in its lifetime.
 Indo-Asian News Service stated in July 2015 that the film grossed ₹290 crore from both its original and its dubbed versions.
 Enthiran became the top-earning Indian film of 2010 ahead of My Name Is Khan and Dabangg and became the highest-grossing Tamil film at that point.
 It is currently 12th highest-grossing Tamil film worldwide.

 Box Office India estimated that Enthiran netted ₹195 crore across India with the Tamil version netting ₹120 crore, the Telugu version netting ₹53 crore and the Hindi version netting ₹22 crore.
 The website estimated the overseas earnings of the film (including its dubbed versions) at approximately $12 million as of November 2010 with the Tamil version grossing $11 million and the remaining $1 million coming in from the Telugu and Hindi versions.
-Enthiran collected ₹108 crore in Tamil Nadu alone, a record it held for seven years before being surpassed by Baahubali 2: The Conclusion (2017), which grossed ₹152.6 crore.

 In Japan, the film grossed $407,438, including $370,697 for the Hindi version and $36,741 for the Tamil version.

 Critical response

 India

 Enthiran received positive reviews from critics in India, with praise particularly directed at Rathnavelu's cinematography, Cyril's art direction, Srinivas Mohan's visual effects and Rajinikanth's performance as Chitti.
 Aniruddha Guha of Daily News and Analysis gave the film a rating of four out of five stars and believed it had the "best special effects ever seen in a Tamil film" and that it was "one of the most entertaining Tamil films—across all languages—ever made."
 Both Nikhat Kazmi of The Times of India and Kaveree Bamzai of India Today rated the film four out of five stars.
 Kazmi called it "the perfect getaway film".
 Bamzai praised Rajinikanth's acting in the film and said, "Rajni tells us why robot sapiens are superior to homo sapiens".
 Cable Shankar of Kalki magazine praised the technical aspects, music, stunts and direction while calling Chitti's character attracts more attention than Vaseegaran.
-He also stated that first half was interesting using Chitti's character but the second half had uninteresting sequences which proves to be a obstacle to the screenplay yet they manage to compensate with graphics in the film's climax and concluded saying little bit of science fiction + usual emotions + many Rajinis + logic = Enthiran.
+He also stated that first half was interesting using Chitti's character but the second half had uninteresting sequences which proves to be an obstacle to the screenplay yet they manage to compensate with graphics in the film's climax and concluded saying little bit of science fiction + usual emotions + many Rajinis + logic = Enthiran.